Shipping a Guitar

 First thing to do is loosen the strings.
 You can ship it under full-tension,

-but I just like to loosen the strings.
-A full-step is fine.
+but I just like to loosen the strings a full step.

 |